SEND and Inclusion Transformation

 The demand for Education, Health, and Care (EHC) assessments has risen sharply in recent years, especially after Covid-19, leading to longer waiting times.
 To address this, we’re focusing on both short-term and long-term improvements as part of the SEND and Inclusion Transformation Programme.

-Looking ahead, we’re making sustainable changes to how our teams work.
+Looking ahead, we’re making sustainable and strategic changes to how our team's work.
 By redesigning how we operate, we can better manage demand and ensure high-quality support is delivered more quickly.
-These long-term improvements are aimed at preventing delays from happening again and making the system work better for children, young people, and their families.
+These long-term improvements are aimed at Clearing backlogs, preventing delays from happening again and making the system work better for children, young people, and families in Leeds.

 We know that every child waiting for an assessment has special educational needs and therefore additional vulnerabilities.
 To help with this, we will prioritise assessments based on things like: